ATechWriter/project3/readme.md

 ## Note About "Project3" Subdomain
 Jenni, you said it was okay for me to use the project3 subdomain instead of p3 because I needed to abandon my initial project.

+ETA: I fixed it.
+The standard syntax domain works now.

 ## Package Used
 Project 3 requires use of a package.
 To fulfill that requirement, I used the package Faker by Github user fzaninotto to create first and last names for the users generator.